ColteRodriguez/Procedural_Boulders/README.md

 - colorama (optional)

-This code is a backend script which requires lost of external packages.
 The code must be run in the following steps:

 1. Generate_Graticules.py
 2. Setup.py